TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [browse-spotfire-library](./browse-spotfire-library.md) - List Spotfire Analytical Reports and browse through folders on the Spotfire Library.

-[list-spotfire-library](./list-spotfire-library.md) - Make a list of all specific components in your Spotfire Library (DXP's, Mods, Information links, Data files or Data connections)
+[list-spotfire-library](./list-spotfire-library.md) - Lists all components(DXP's, Mods, Information links, Data files or Data connections) in your SF Library.

 ## oauth